hddm-devs/hddm/docs/howto.rst

    model = hddm.HDDM(data, bias=True, include='all')

 Note that you can also include a subset of parameters.
-This is relevant because these parameter slow down sampling significantly.
-In our experience, sv and st often play a bigger role but it really depends on your dataset.
-I often run models without inter-trial variabilities for exploratory analysis and then later play around with different configurations.
-If a certain parameter is estimated very close to zero or fails to converge you might want to exclude it (or only include a group-node, see below).
+This is relevant because these parameters slow down sampling significantly.
+If a certain parameter is estimated very close to zero or fails to converge (which can happen with the sv parameter) you might want to exclude it (or only include a group-node, see below).
 Finally, parameter recovery studies show that it requires a lot of trials to get meaningful estimates of these parameters.